Probabilistic pure state conversion on the majorization lattice: Conclusion

-It would be interesting to extend the current work to multipartite settings.
-Indeed, to our knowledge, the notions of optimal common resource or optimal common product have never been explored for more than two parties.
-For example, we know that true tripartite entanglement can be split into two categories, namely GHZ-type and W-type states \cite{DurVidalCirac_ThreeQubitsCanBeEntangled_2000}, but the determination of an optimal common resource state or optimal common product state within each class constitutes an open problem, as well as the role of incomparability in this context.
+Finally, it would be interesting to extend the current work to multipartite settings \cite{Neven_LocalTransformations_2021, ChitambarDuanShi_Tripartite_2008}.
+To our knowledge, the notions of optimal common resource or optimal common product have never been explored for more than two parties.
+For example, we know that true tripartite entanglement can be split into two categories, namely GHZ-type and W-type states \cite{DurVidalCirac_ThreeQubitsCanBeEntangled_2000}, but the determination of an optimal common resource state or optimal common product state within each class constitutes an open problem.
+In another direction, extending the present analysis to the conversion of mixed states and exploring the role of incomparability in this context would, if possible, even further broaden the applicability of this framework.

 \acknowledgments We warmly thank Ali Asadian for pointing out to us the relevance of the majorization lattice in the context of entanglement transformations as well as Michael Jabbour for useful discussions on majorization theory.
-S.D. acknowledges support from the French Community of Belgium through a FRIA fellowship.
-M.A. acknowledges support from MEYS Czech Republic and the European Union’s Horizon 2020 research and innovation framework programme under Grant No. 731473 (project 8C20002 ShoQC).
+We also acknowledge useful comments from an anonymous referee.
+S.D. is a FRIA grantee of the Fonds de la Recherche Scientifique – FNRS.
+M.A. acknowledges support from the European Union’s HORIZON Research and Innovation Actions under Grant Agreement No. 101080173 (CLUSTEC) and the European Union’s 2020 research and innovation programme (CSA - Coordination and support action, 951737H2020-WIDESPREAD-2020-5) under Grant Agreement No. 951737 (NONGAUSS) as well as support from MEYS Czech Republic and the European Union’s Horizon 2020 (2014–2020) research and innovation framework programme under Grant No. 731473 (Project No. 8C20002 ShoQC).
 C.G. acknowledges support from the Fonds de la Recherche Scientifique – FNRS.
-N.J.C. acknowledges support from the Fonds de la Recherche Scientifique - FNRS and the European Union under project ShoQC within the Horizon 2020 ERA-NET Cofund in Quantum Technologies (QuantERA) program.
+N.J.C. acknowledges support from the Fonds de la Recherche Scientifique – FNRS and the European Union under project ShoQC within the Horizon 2020 ERA-NET Cofund in Quantum Technologies (QuantERA) program.